Upfront Commitment in Online Resource Allocation with Patient Customers: Proof of Statements from Section

-For property (ii), we see that all the constraints limit a positive linear combination of $b_{1,1}, b_{1,2}, b_2$ and $b_3$ to be no more than some constant.
-Thus, $\feasible^{(1)}$ is clearly a downward closed polytope. \end{proof}
+Since $\feasibleMOne$ is not a nested polytope, we also need to show that it is downwards closed as per Definition \ref{def:downward_closed}.
+This is true because all the constraints limit a positive linear combination of $b_{1,1}, b_{1,2}, b_2$ and $b_3$ to be no more than some constant. \end{proof}